marlenebrs/MerAnO/docs/source/tutorial.rst

 -a directory         directory of annotations files

 Whichever option is chosen, the full directory path must be mentioned.
-The latter must contain exclusively files in format ``.xml`` if you take the "merge" option and in format``.fa.emapper.annotation`` if you take the "anayze" option.
+The latter must contain exclusively files in format ``.xml`` if you take the "merge" option and in format ``.fa.emapper.annotation`` if you take the "anayze" option.

 File format
 -----------

 Regarding the merging of SMBL files, inputs must conform to the SBML files regardless of this version.
-The format is in `` .xml``
+The format is in ``.xml``

 For annotation files, format is ``.fa.emapper.annotation``

 Filename
 ---------

+To have better results, it's important to check your filename.
+This is how you must named it :
 - SBML files

 	*Genre_species_id.xml*